cassidyk/whatcomesbeforealpha/Chapter 1.md

 ```
 #!/bin/bash

-# zero out the drive for better compression of images
+# zero out the device for better compression of images
 pv /dev/zero | of=$device bs=1024 conv=noerror,sync

+# section the device into parititons
 for (( ; partition<$max; partition++ ))
 do
     sgdisk $device --new=$partition:`eval $start`:$end --typecode=partnum:$typecode